GerarC/Pop/README.md

 - **AnitaR:**
   Oh thanks god to have found her video explaining three address code.
 Literally i had no idea how to implement that and it was just watch that video to shine my mind into something functional.
 I love U Anita.

+- **DoctorWkt:** Thanks to show me `r8`, `r9`, `r10` and `r11` registers.
+I was having a lot of problems using `R*X`'s type ones.
+Also thanks for your register managing way, I thought it before seen your way, but I really chose it because of your code.